Skip to content

 import * as RedGPU from "https://redcamel.github.io/RedGPU/dist/index.js";

-3. Implementing the First 3D Scene
+3. Creating Your First 3D Scene

 HTML Structure (index.html)